wjdenny/wjdenny.github.io/content/@1999truscott_case.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "The Case for \"The Case Against Grammar Correction in L2 Writing Classes\"\\: A Response to Ferris"
+  - 'The Case for "The Case Against Grammar Correction in L2 Writing Classes"\: A Response to Ferris'
-draft: false
+draft: true
 ---
 # The Case for "The Case Against Grammar Correction in L2 Writing Classes": A Response to Ferris